 'Evergreen Giant' grows to 80cm or more and is an excellent foliage plant in shade, giving the effect of an ornamental grass and providing good foliage contrast to broad-leaved plants such as Clivia, Alocasia, Begonia and bromeliads.
 It has purple flowers, though these are often hidden by the leaves, which are its main attraction.

 All Liriope plants may produce black berries in autumn after the flowers fade.
 The foliage can become a bit shabby over winter, especially in colder regions, and apparently can be cut off (or even mown over!) in late August and new leaves will grow to replace the old.
+Just be careful not to damage the plant's dormant crown.
 Propagation is by division of the clumps.
 The plants are frost hardy.
+The plain green forms are the best choice for very dry shade.